-In 2007, Naomi Klein's book, "The Shock Doctrine" was released and I realized her concept of societal change through economic shock was similar to mine for "diffraction", memetic manipulation (i.e. theory on how permanent re-allocation of mental bandwidth occurs)
+Naomi Klein released "The Shock Doctrine" in 2007 and I realized her concept of economic shock was similar to my "diffraction" theory, memetic manipulation (i.e. how permanent re-allocation of mental bandwidth occurs)

-That's when I conceived the idea of injecting a "buddhist economics" meme across the Internet BEFORE the recession, essentially laying down a bear trap in front of an oncoming bear.
-My hope was that the pre-seeding would trigger a resurgence in buddhist economics after the recession hit.
+I read Buddhist Economics for an ethics class in 1994 but I didn't grasp it until years later.
+And that's when I conceived of injecting a "buddhist economics" meme across the Internet BEFORE the recession, laying down a bear trap for an oncoming bear.
+I hoped the pre-seeding would trigger a resurgence in buddhist economics after the recession hit.

 I nicknamed it "The Big Ping".

-I seeded the initial meme through two economics sites, CalculatedRisk and Nouriel Roubini's site, reaching 100-150K readers.
-As you can see from the Google Trends graph, the concept worked (probably. cause and effect are tricky things) and the recession triggered an additional 2 to 3 million readers, a 20-fold multiplier.
-But I think now that multiplier of 200 was needed to create a permanent trend.
+I seeded the meme in two economics sites, CalculatedRisk and Nouriel Roubini's site, reaching 100-150K readers.
+As Google Trends graph shows, the concept (probably) worked, cause and effect are tricky things, and the recession triggered an additional 2 to 3 million readers, a 20-fold multiplier.
+But a multiplier of 200 was probably needed for permanent trend.